 There’s good news, however.
-According to Dr. Suzanne Reiffel and Dr. Erica Ross, two clinical psychologists who are founders of Tool Kits for Kids® and have been practicing for over 25 years each, say even children who are not born confident can develop the skills that they need to gain confidence and maintain it.
+According to Dr. Suzanne Reiffel and Dr. Erica Ross, two clinical psychologists who have been practicing for over 25 years each, say even children who are not born confident can develop the skills that they need to gain confidence and maintain it.

 High levels of confidence have been linked to better academic functioning and better social skills.
 But just telling your child “Good job!” or “You’re a star!” doesn’t build self-confidence.
 “Think of the ‘self’ in self-confidence,” says Ross.
 “It’s the child’s own viewpoint that matters.”
 Sounds easy, right?
 But as a parent, how can you build up your child’s confidence?

 Reiffel and Ross have helped to create the Charge Up Your Confidence Tool Kit for Kids, in which they provide activities and guidance that can build a child’s confidence.
 Here are a few of the tips that they have found work best: